-We hope these 10 rules will help you create the practice of your dreams.
-To sum this all up, here is a fun quote from the singer/songwriter Reba McEntire:
+We hope these 10 tips will help you create the practice of your dreams.

-PS – Whenever you’re ready, here are 4 ways we can help you in YOUR accounting firm:
+Pro-Tip: Whenever you’re ready, here are 4 ways we can help you with YOUR accounting firm:

 1.Download our Growth Guide – a case study of how one CPA grew from scratch to $100M.